YosaiProject/yosai/doc/tutorials/totp_tutorial/content/02.user_setup/01.create_totp_factory/index.md

 Create a TOTP factory by passing ``create_totp_factory`` **either** an *env_var* **or** *file_path* keyword argument, just as you do when instantiating a Yosai instance.

-!!
+{{% notice warning %}}
  It is important that the application creating TOTP instances uses the same configuration as Yosai to verify tokens.
+{{% /notice %}}

 ```python
 >>> from yosai.core import create_totp_factory